sagefy/sagefy/gh-pages/f_ideas/keep_organized.md

 - Sets can embed each other, allowing for a variety of organizational structures.
 - A card must belong to a unit, which defines its purpose.
 - A unit can only have a single goal, limiting extraneous information.
-- Prerequisites are available for cards and units, allowing for the system to automatically keep things organized with low effort.
+- Requires are available for cards and units, allowing for the system to automatically keep things organized with low effort.
 - Contributors do not organize courses, but simply describe relationships.
 The algorithms handle keeping things organized to the learner.